 - Assist the Disabled American Veterans' volunteers with food donations and support in preparing and serving breakfast to the homeless.
 11/18/19

 There are many opportunities for chapter members to volunteer.
-In July, August, September, and November, we will be serving meals to the homeless.
-In September and October, we will be packing food boxes at the food bank again.
+In November, we will be serving meals to the homeless.
+In September and October, package food boxes at the food bank again.
 All are encouraged to join us for the 2019 Walk to End Alzheimer’s on October 12th.
 You can walk as little as a mile and at your own pace.
 The Walk to End Alzheimer’s is a fundraising event, and there will be cans to collect donations each month until October at each chapter meeting.
 In July and December, we will support the Senior Visitors Program as they honor their volunteers.
 Signup sheets will be available at all meetings.

 We are excited to continue supporting those in need of nutritional and emotional support in the Fredericksburg community.